 D. Claimant Objects to the Time or Place of the Hearing

 A claimant may object to the time or place of a hearing by notifying the ALJ of the reasons for the objection at the earliest possible opportunity, and the time and place he or she would prefer the hearing to be held.
 When the hearing is scheduled by video teleconferencing, the claimant has an absolute right to request the hearing be postponed and re-scheduled in favor of an in-person hearing.
-See 20 CFR 404.936(e) and 416.1436(e) (68 FR 5218, Feb.
-3, 2003, as amended at 75 FR 39160, July 8, 2010); I-5-1-16 III.C., Claimant's Right to Object to VTC Hearing.
-As explained in section A., a hearing by telephone for a confined claimant may not be held if he or she objects in any manner.
+See 20 CFR 404.936(e) and 416.1436(e).
+See also HALLEX I-5-1-16 III.
+B. As explained in subsection A, a hearing by telephone for a confined claimant may not be held if he or she objects in any manner.